Central African Republic Civil War: Séléka rule and fall of Djotodia (2013–2014)

 In the following two days top military and police officers met with Djotodia and recognized him as president on 28 March 2013, in what was viewed as "a form of surrender", and the overall security situation was beginning to improve.
 A new government headed by Tiangaye, with 34 members, appointed on 31 March 2013, included nine members of Séléka, along with eight representatives of the parties that had opposed Bozizé, while only one member of the government was associated with Bozizé, and 16 positions were given to representatives of civil society.
 The former opposition parties declared on 1 April that they would boycott the government to protest its domination by Séléka, arguing that the 16 positions given to representatives of civil society were in fact "handed over to Séléka allies disguised as civil society activists".

-In late 2013, peacekeeping mission transitioned from the ECCAS led MICOPAX to the larger African Union (flag above) led MISCA.
+In late 2013, the peacekeeping mission transitioned from the ECCAS led MICOPAX to the larger African Union (flag above) led MISCA.

 On 3 April 2013, African leaders meeting in Chad declared that they did not recognize Djotodia as president; instead, they proposed the formation of an inclusive transitional council and the holding of new elections in 18 months, rather than three years as envisioned by Djotodia.
 Speaking on 4 April, Information Minister Christophe Gazam Betty said that Djotodia had accepted the proposals of the African leaders; however, he suggested that Djotodia could remain in office if he were elected to head the transitional council.
 Djotodia accordingly signed a decree on 6 April for the formation of a transitional council that would act as a transitional parliament.
 The council was tasked with electing an interim president to serve during an 18-month transitional period leading to new elections.